ripreal/V8LogScanner/README.md

 ### Using in own projects

 For development purposes you need the Java SE 1.8  and the Maven building system.
-See notes below on how to deploy the project.
+See notes below on how to install the project.

-## Maven
+## Install with Maven

 It's possible to gets V8LogScanner integrated with your java project on Maven.
 Put the xml text listened below into \<dependencies\> and \<repositories\> sections whitin your pom.xml file.